SweepsKings Logo

 But then, you might wonder how online sweepstakes casinos make money if entry must be free.
 Well, sweepstakes casinos came up with a loophole by using two virtual currencies, Sweeps Coins (can be redeemed for cash prizes) and Gold Coins (can’t be redeemed).

 If you want more Sweeps Coins, you can purchase a Gold Coins package and receive Sweeps Coins as a complimentary gift.
-Any sweepstakes casino where you can purchase Sweeps Coins or which does not give enough ample free play can draw the attention of the FTC and get shut down for running an illegal online casino.
+Any sweepstakes casino where you can purchase Sweeps Coins, or which does not provide ample free play can draw the attention of regulators and get shut down for running an illegal online casino.

 Buy GC

-Another key sweepstakes regulation that social casinos have to abide by is that they must offer players an alternate method of entry.
-This is so the sweepstakes promotion is inclusive.
+Another key sweepstakes regulation that social casinos have to abide by is, they must offer players an alternate method of entry.
+This is so the sweepstakes promotion is inclusive, regardless of whether a player purchases coins or not.
 That’s why you’ll see a unique mail-in or AMOE bonus at sweepstakes casinos.

-With this bonus, you handwrite a letter asking the sweepstakes casino for free Sweeps Coins, pop it into a stamped envelope, and send it off to the social casino’s HQ, and then SC magically appears in your account.
+With this bonus, you handwrite a letter asking the sweepstakes casino for free Sweeps Coins, put it in a stamped envelope, and send it off to the casino’s offices.
 The standard mail-in bonus is 3 SC to 5 SC.

-US sweepstakes casinos have to be very careful about the language they use.
-For example, you don’t deposit, instead, you purchase a Gold Coins package.
-You don’t withdraw cash, instead, you redeem your Sweeps Coins and receive a prize.
-Also, you aren’t betting or wagering, you are playing using Gold or Sweeps Coins.
+US sweepstakes casinos also have to be very careful about the language they use.
+For example, you don’t “deposit”, you “purchase” a Gold Coins package.
+You don’t “withdraw” cash, you “redeem” your Sweeps Coins and receive a prize.
+Also, you aren’t “betting” or “wagering”, you are “playing” using Gold or Sweeps Coins.
 Use of inappropriate language can get a social casino classed as an unlicensed online casino.

 Online Casinos vs Sweepstakes Availability in the US

-Real money online casinos are legal in just 7 states, including Connecticut, Delaware, Michigan, New Jersey, Pennsylvania, Rhode Island, and West Virginia.
-In contrast, sweepstakes casinos are legal in 48 US states.
+Real money online casinos are legal in just 7 states: Connecticut, Delaware, Michigan, New Jersey, Pennsylvania, Rhode Island, and West Virginia.
+In contrast, sweepstakes casinos are legal in 46 US states.

 Popular Slots